 - Insurances.
 As a food business, you need a few, for example public liability.
 But as you grow, there are others you may want to add, such as employer’s liability.

 - Petrol.
-We currently drive to our local delivery office Monday-Saturday.
+We currently drive to our local delivery office Monday-Saturday, as well as to our unit every day.

 - Shipping & lost or damaged parcels.
 It happens.
 Very rarely, but it does and when it does, we pay for replacements and ship them out again, so we lose the products and the shipping fees.
 Also, having a Royal Mail collection in general isn't free, but costs around £1000 per year, depending on your contract.